100rabx23/StudyCoin/README.md

 - Tracks user focus via webcam and WebSocket-based activity monitoring.
 - Awards 1 **FocusToken (FCS)** for every 60 seconds of continuous focus.
 - Connects seamlessly with MetaMask.
-- Mints tokens to the user's wallet (pending deployment).
+- Mints tokens to the user's wallet.

 ---